 As simple as it sounds, determining what you want requires lots of research on your part and the subsequent work that you need to put in.

 Determine exactly your main objective with breeding, like what traits you wish to produce and why.
 Then evaluate all that can go wrong and assess exactly what you want to avoid so you don’t run into problems in the long haul.
 Breeding is a long-term commitment!

 Next, you need to find the right breed of dog that will produce what you want and will not produce what you don’t want.
 This is the most important part and you need to reach out to professional dog breeders or judges to help you find them.
 You need a qualified dam (female) and a qualified sire (male) in order to start your breeding business so make sure you do your research on the mate as well.

 Dog shows are very common in the dog world and are a great way to showcase your dog’s talents and abilities to show the world that you have something worth investing in.
 Shows are designed to give purebred dogs a chance to compete against one another, according to the standard of their breed, for sets of skills that are desirous for people who breed and buy dogs for a living.
 Two of the most well-known dog shows are the Westminster Kennel Club Dog Show, and the British Crufts, which happens to be the largest of all.

 Conformation dog shows (breed ring shows) are specifically meant to showcase how dogs of a certain breed conform to that specific breed’s official standard.
 Breeders are especially inclined to attend these shows and choose among the championships because these championships communicate that the dogs hold a lot of value for breeding purposes.
 Dogs who excel in the shows and win a predetermined number of competitions are awarded championship titles which adds a CH prefix registered to their name to help identify them to breeders.

-The level of performance of some more work-oriented breeds are judged in trials such as competing for agility, hunting, obedience, herding and weight pull championships.
+The level of performance of some more work-oriented breeds is judged in trials such as competing for agility, hunting, obedience, herding, and weight pull championships.